dirn/TODO.vim/README.md

 ```

 This will search recursively inside the current working directory and open the
-quickfix list if any matches are found.
+local list if any matches are found.

 TODO.vim also supports finding `TODO`s that have been assigned: